Family holds a funeral service for Patrick Lyoya shot by police in Grand Rapids

 In Lyoya's case, his family arrived as refugees in America in 2014 after they escaped war and fear of persecution in the Democratic Republic of the Congo, and after more than a decade in a refugee camp, they seemed to have finally found a haven in Michigan.

-Pastor at Restoration Community Church, Banza Mukalay, a Congo refugee, said that when he met Lyoya, he said he saw potential.
+Pastor at Restoration Community Church, Banza Mukalay, a Congolese refugee, said that when he met Lyoya, he said he saw potential.

 "He was a young [man] who had the future.
 He had something in it," Mukalay said.
 "You [could] see him just trying to look for himself how he [could] be better in the future."